 - Increase tax to generate revenue

 - Disinvestment of public sector units

 Revenue expenditure is defined as the excess of total revenue expenditure over the total revenue receipts.
-In other words, the shortfall of revenue receipts as compared to the revenue expenditure is known as revenue deficit
+In other words, the shortfall of revenue receipts as compared to that of the revenue expenditure is known as revenue deficit.

 Revenue deficit signals to the economists that the revenue earned by the government is insufficient to meet the requirements of the expenditures required for the essential government functions.

 The formula for revenue deficit can be expressed as follows:

 Revenue deficit = Total revenue expenditure – Total revenue receipts

 Revenue deficit has the following impacts on the economy.